 Trips for Teens | Taglit/Birthright Israel

-Our connection to Israel is as strong as ever, and our clergy- and staff-led family trips to Israel are resuming post-pandemic, in December 2022.
+Our connection to Israel is as strong as ever, and our clergy- and staff-led family trips to Israel resumed post-pandemic, in December 2022.
 Contact Rabbi Brusso for more information.

 SHinshinim